Easy to make DIY garden markers that are made from clothespins and sticks collected from the yard.

 I’ve been busy puttering outside and planting some early lettuce, carrots and radish in the garden.
-To keep track of what’s planted where, I wanted to make a few garden markers.
-They’re nothing fancy but they were really inexpensive and ridiculously easy to make, plus they’re cute.
+To keep track of what’s planted where, I wanted to make a few DIY garden markers.
+They aren’t fancy but they were really inexpensive and ridiculously easy to make, plus they’re cute.

 The possibilities are endless and it’s a fun project to do with the kiddos.

 Like I said, not fancy, but fun and functional and it only cost me $1.59 for the clothes pins.
 If they only make it one season it’s not a big deal.
 I can make more next year or to try something else, like the plastic spoons I used to make DIY vegetable garden markers.

 With the garden taken care of, we can turn our attention to hanging outdoor cafe lights (to light up the garden).